ckcollab/ericcarmichael/content/debug running process on linux.md

 Tags: web development, development, dev ops

 I am working on putting out a serious fire now.
-I am getting into that weird head space where you grow as a developer, the place where all hair is pulled out, desks are slammed, "WHAAT!?" is screamed every 45 minutes, but you can't really force yourself to take a break.
+Gettin' into that weird head space where you grow as a developer, the place where all hair is pulled out, desks are slammed, "WHAAT!?" is screamed every 45 minutes, but you can't really force yourself to take a break.